Art & Music Schedule Of Events By Name

 State College Area High School Jazz Band

 The State College Area High School Jazz Band is among the finest in the United States and has an international reputation for excellence.
 The band has received 30 consecutive years of superior ratings in festivals and competitions.
-In 2003 and 2006, the band travelled to Europe and performed at both the Vienna Jazz Festival and the Montreaux Jazz Festival.
-In 1998, 1999, and 2006, the State High jazz band performed at Lincoln Center in New York City as a finalist in the prestigious Essentially Ellington Competition.
-The 2001 and 2005 the group won the North American Music Festivals Megafest championship given to the highest scoring jazz ensemble from among their twenty festivals.
+The band has performed in Europe and closer to home in New York City in the Essentially Ellington Competition at Lincoln Center.

 Summit Hill Bluegrass